 If you are sleeping a lot after a car accident, it could mean that you have a head injury.
 According to the Mayo Clinic, fatigue and drowsiness can be symptoms of a mild traumatic brain injury, while an inability to awaken from sleep can indicate a moderate to severe brain injury.
 Complications from traumatic brain injuries can range from temporary brain damage to long-term brain damage or even death.

-If you suffer from brain damage or other injuries from a car accident that was not your fault, you may be entitled to financial compensation for your past and future medical bills and vehicle repairs, as well as a diminished quality of life.
+If you suffer from brain damage or other injuries from a car accident (a lawyer may help) that was not your fault, you may be entitled to financial compensation for your past and future medical bills and vehicle repairs, as well as a diminished quality of life.

 What to Do if You Are Sleeping a Lot After a Car Accident?